herschel21/nvim-configuration/README.md

 - Modern and intuitive user interface
 - Syntax highlighting and intelligent code completion
 - Integrated file explorer and fuzzy finder
-- Git integration for easy version control
-- Customizable themes to suit your style

 ## Prerequisites